New Care Model - Secure mental health

 The East Midlands NCM programme is in its early stages, but has just been given ‘emerging site’ status by NHS England.
 This means that due diligence work around becoming a formal NCM site has begun.
 A formal contract will then be agreed about the transfer of budgetary and commissioning responsibilities from NHS England specialised commissioners to the provider collaborative.

-A Clinical Lead has also recently been appointed to the programme.
+A Clinical Lead has been appointed to the programme.
 Dr Katina Anagnostakis, Consultant Forensic Psychiatrist & Clinical Director with St Andrew’s Healthcare is seconded to the role for six months and brings considerable expert clinical experience in her field as well as vision, energy and enthusiasm to drive the development of a new care model.
-Katina joins Claire Holmes, Programme Lead and Emma Pierce as programme support.
+Katina joins Claire Holmes, Programme Lead and Vicki Watson, Programme Officer.

 Recovery and wellbeing is central to the development of the new care model and the programme will be supported by ImROC to ensure that the new model is co-produced from the outset in a collaborative yet challenging way.
 A series of workshops hosted by ImROC including service users and carer representatives as well as stakeholders across the East Midlands is already underway.
 The work to develop the new model will be ‘tested’ and informed by this workshop approach over the coming months.